 - Kosher salt and pepper

-- Fresh good quality Parmesan for serving
+- Fresh good good-quality Parmesan for serving

-If you saw the lots of onions part of the ingredients list, it is correct.
-There are lots of them in this pasta Genovese recipe.
+If you saw a lot of onions part of the ingredients list, it is correct.
+There are lots of them in this Genovese recipe.
+To be exact it is around 3 pounds of onions.
+That is about 4-5 large yellow onions.

 Making this Italian beef and onion roast is so simple.
 Here is what it looks like (full recipe below):